whylabs/whylogs/README.md

 ## Key Features

-* **Data Insight** provides complex statistics across different stages of your ML/AI pipelines and applications.
+* **Data Insight:** WhyLogs provides complex statistics across different stages of your ML/AI pipelines and applications.

-* **Scalability** scales with your system, from local development mode to live production system in multi-node clusters.
-Suitable for batch and streaming architectures.
+* **Scalability:** WhyLogs scales with your system, from local development mode to live production systems in multi-node clusters, and works well with batch and streaming architectures.

-* **Lightweight** using sketching algorithms and summarization statistics, WhyLogs produces small mergeable lightweight outputs in a variety of formats.
+* **Lightweight:** Lightweight: WhyLogs produces small mergeable lightweight outputs in a variety of formats, using sketching algorithms and summarizing statistics.

-* **Unified data instrumentation** enable both data engineering pipelines and ML pipelines to share a common framework for tracking data quality and drifts.
-WhyLogs library supports multiple languages and many integrations.
+* **Unified data instrumentation:** To enable data engineering pipelines and ML pipelines to share a common framework for tracking data quality and drifts, the WhyLogs library supports multiple languages and integrations.

-* **Observability** on top of supporting traditional monitoring approaches, WhyLogs data can support advanced ML-focused data quality and data drift detection, analytics and error analysis.
+* **Observability:** In addition to supporting traditional monitoring approaches, WhyLogs data can support advanced ML-focused analytics, error analysis, and data quality and data drift detection.

 ## Usage

 To get started, add WhyLogs to your Maven POM:
 ```xml